ConveyorLabs/conveyorlabs.github.io/docs/API.md

 # Conveyor API Developer Docs

+!!!
+Important
+If you are a developer who is considering integrating us as your swap provider, please reach out to us first!
+There are several nuances in implementing our swap API, and we'd love to help walk you through any problems you might have while integrating.
+Our goal is to ensure that swaps are 100% reliable.

+<strong>Telegram:</strong> <a href="https://t.me/conveyorlabs" target="_blank">@Conveyorlabs</a></br>
+<strong>Discord:</strong> conveyorlabs
+!!!

 The Conveyor API allows users to fetch optimal swap routes from one token to another along with executable transaction data.
 Currently Conveyor supports Ethereum, BSC, Polygon, Arbitrum, and Optimism.

 # Querying the API